 Freed-Hardeman University is committed to providing equal opportunity in education to qualified students.
-Students with a disability who are prevented from meeting course requirements in the way the course is regularly taught should contact Jeana Wiley, Director of Disability Services by phone (731) 989-6676 or email jrwiley@fhu.edu.
-Students must provide documentation from an acceptable evaluator in order to receive accommodations.
+The University looks to the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 for standards.
+Those students with a disability who are prevented from meeting course requirements in the way the course is regularly taught should contact the director of disability services by phone (731) 989-6676 or by email jrwiley@fhu.edu.
+Students are required to provide documentation from an acceptable evaluator in order to receive accommodations.